 The following therapies may be used in conjunction with chemotherapy:

 Cancer treatments can cause some side effects like loss of appetite, nausea, anemia, increased risk for infection, or pain.
-Other medications or treatments may be needed to minimize these problems through your cancer treatment.
+Other medications or treatments may be needed to minimize these problems throughout your cancer treatment.

 There are no current guidelines to screen for breast cancer in men.
 Finding breast cancer early and treating it promptly is the best way to prevent death.
 Since breast cancer does not cause symptoms in the early stages, be aware of any changes in your body and talk to your doctor about them.